ryandeussing/jimhopper/_the-brain/cycles.md

 #### May you be free of suffering.

-In this way, during this practice visual imagination and verbal thoughts – typically absorbed in memories, plans, and fantasies of imagined rewards – along with attention to bodily sensations, are used to *harness* *the brain’s seeking circuitry to love, kindness and compassion*.
+In this way, during this practice visual imagination and verbal thoughts (which are typically absorbed in memories, plans, and fantasies of imagined rewards), along with attention to bodily sensations, are used to *harness* *the brain’s seeking circuitry to kindness, compassion, and love*.

 > Harnessing the brain’s seeking circuitry to cultivating embodied and satisfying kindness, compassion, and love.

-If while doing this practice we *experience in our bodies* feelings of love, kindness and compassion, we occupy the embodiment circuitry with them.
+If while doing this practice we *experience in our bodies* feelings of kindness, compassion and love, we occupy the embodiment circuitry with them.

 If those good feelings are accompanied by feelings of contentment, peace, and satisfaction, then this practice also involves the satisfaction circuitry.